rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 Each canvas at the bottom of the dashboard can have multiple visuals of data.

-The canvas and visuals can be duplicated and you can change the visualization depending on your needs.
+You can duplicate the canvas and visuals, and you can change the visualization depending on your needs.
 You can also add an image to canvas such as adding client logs to dashboard.